AndrewRussellNet/FNA-Template/README.md

 FNA Template is a quick, easy and robust way to start new projects using FNA (http://fna-xna.github.io/), Ethan Lee's excellent reimplementation of Microsoft XNA Game Studio.

-It has been tested with Visual Studio 2010 (on Windows) and Visual Studio Community 2017 (on OSX).
-But it should run on other versions of Visual Studio, or directly with MSBuild.
+It has been tested with Visual Studio 2010 (on Windows) and Visual Studio Community 2017 (on macOS).
+But it should run on other versions of Visual Studio, MonoDevelop, or directly with MSBuild.

 It uses MonoGame's content pipeline for building assets (except shaders), but does not use MonoGame at runtime.
 It does NOT require XNA or XNA Game Studio.